Easy 4-Ingredient Colorful Homemade Pasta—No Pasta Maker Needed

 I’ve never tested these recipes with gluten-free flour, so I can’t attest to how well they’d turn out.
 If you do experiment with gluten-free flour, please share your results in the comments!

-I start my pasta the traditional way—by heaping flour onto a solid surface and whisking in the eggs—but beginning pasta makers may be better off doing that in a bowl until the process becomes second nature.
+I start my pasta the traditional way—by heaping flour onto my kitchen counter and whisking in the eggs—but beginning pasta makers may be better off doing that in a bowl until the process becomes second nature.

 You might have to wash an extra dish, but at least you won’t get egg all over your shoe.